 How do I apply for RPL?

-Once you are an enrolled student, to apply for RPL you will need to book an RPL interview with your trainer to discuss what portfolio of evidence you have, to show you meet the unit requirements.
+Once you are an enrolled learner, to apply for RPL you will need to book an RPL interview with your trainer to discuss what portfolio of evidence you have, to show you meet the unit requirements.
 If they agree you are a candidate for RPL, they will organise to switch your unit from the standard unit to RPL assessment pathway.

 This process will be discussed further and clarified with you in the RPL interview with your trainer.